 Dinner knife, paring knife, or egg-cutter

-- Bring water to a boil: Fill a saucepan with a few inches of water and set it over high heat.
-Let the water come to a rolling boil.
+Bring the water to a boil.
+Fill a saucepan with a few inches of water and bring it to a rolling boil over high heat.

-- Reduce the water to a rapid simmer: Lower the heat and let the water reduce to a rapid simmer.
+Reduce the water to a rapid simmer.
+Lower the heat until the water is at a rapid simmer.

-- Remove the eggs with a slotted spoon.
-Run under cold tap water for 30 to 60 seconds.
+Cool the eggs slightly.
+Remove the eggs from the water with a slotted spoon.
+Run under cold tap water to cool slightly, 30 to 60 seconds.